Minya, Egypt: Modern history

-Following the revolution of 1952, the Suez Crisis of 1956 and the subsequent nationalization of many industries from 1957, the vast majority of Greek and Armenian communities of Minya left Egypt.
+Following the revolution of 1952, the Suez Crisis of 1956 and the subsequent nationalization of many industries from 1957, the vast majority of the Greek and Armenian communities of Minya left Egypt.
 This led to the beginning of the decline for the colonial district.
 During this period, the internal population movements further accentuated disparities between the two parts of the city: the old city with its legacy of obsolescence and poverty, and the colonial district with its modern buildings and services.
 Densities continued to increase in the old city, where there were inadequate community facilities.
 The resultant overcrowding accelerated deterioration of both infrastructure and the standing housing stock.

-In the 1960s, Ard AL-Mowled was developed as a public housing scheme to accommodate the exploding population growth of lower income residents of the old city.
+In the 1960s, Ard Al-Mowled was developed as a public housing scheme to accommodate the exploding population growth of lower income residents of the old city.
 Around the beginning of the 1970s, the modern district of Ard Sultan began to be established according to land subdivision and zoning laws.
 Because of the high land price in the area, it attracted upper and middle-income groups who left the deteriorating colonial city.
 Ard Sultan was carved in by a number of new urban corridor streets, which were complemented by a system of perpendicular and circular roads.
 These main new axes are parallel to the Nile River and bordered by freestanding buildings with heights of up to 30 metres.
 The north–south access of Taha Hussein Street formed a new linear central area that was intended to represent modern Minya.

 Archaeology

 The Gnostic Codex Tchacos, noted for containing the Gospel of Judas, was discovered near Minya during the 1970s beside three ancient books in a limestone box.

 In February 2019, fifty mummy collections wrapped in linen, stone coffins or wooden sarcophagi dated back to the Ptolemaic Kingdom were discovered by Egyptian archaeologists in the Tuna El-Gebel site.
 12 of the graves in four burial chambers 9 m (30 ft) deep, belonged to children.
 One of the remains was the partly uncovered skull enclosed in linen.
 Egypt's Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Djehuty (Thoth) in Tuna el-Gebel in January, 2020.
 An archaeological mission headed by Mustafa Waziri reported that 20 sarcophagi and coffins of various shapes and sizes, including five sarcophagi made of limestone and carved with hieroglyphic texts, as well as 16 tombs and five well-preserved wooden coffins were unearthed by their team.

-In May 2020, an Egyptian-Spanish archaeological mission, lead by Esther Ponce, uncovered a unique cemetery dating to the 26th Dynasty (so-called the El-Sawi era) at the site of ancient Oxyrhynchus.
+In May 2020, an Egyptian-Spanish archaeological mission, led by Esther Ponce, uncovered a unique cemetery dating to the 26th Dynasty (so-called the El-Sawi era) at the site of ancient Oxyrhynchus.
 Archaeologists found tombstones, bronze coins, small crosses, and clay seals inside eight Roman-era tombs with domed and unmarked roofs.